stiles/locations/README.md

 | Specialty Foods           |     5 |   1856 |
 | **Total collected**               |    **55** | **116,081** |

----

-### All companies
+### All the companies
-This repo is a *slow* work in progress, and I make no guarantees about the accuracy of the data collected here (or the quality of the code!).
-This is a non-commercial exercise in data scraping practice.
+This repo is a a non-commercial exercise in data scraping practice, and it's a work in progress.
+I make no guarantees about the accuracy of the data collected here.

 | Company                                                                                   | Category                  | Locations |
 | ----------------------------------------------------------------------------------------- | ------------------------- | --------: |